Chapter 13 Bankruptcy FAQ

 Allows Wage Deduction: The payments required under the Chapter 13 Plan can be made by automatic payroll deductions through your employer.

 Credit Record: A Chapter 13 Bankruptcy proceeding will likely be placed on your credit record.
-The fact a bankruptcy action is on your credit record does not mean you cannot obtain future credit, but is information future creditors may take into account.
-Conversely, the positive step in getting your finances in order may also be taken into account by future creditors.
+The public record of a bankruptcy filing will remain on your credit record for up to 7 years from the date of discharge, which will equate to 10-12 years.
+While this does not mean you cannot obtain future credit, it is information future creditors may take into account in deciding whether to grant credit.
+The positive step of filing a Chapter 13 bankruptcy to get your finances in order may also be taken into account by future creditors.

-Credit While In Your Plan: Permission must be obtained from the Court for additional consumer credit in excess of $1,000.
-Credit permission for necessities such as transportation is often granted.
+Credit While In Your Plan: Permission must be obtained from the Court for additional consumer credit in excess of $2,500.
+Court permission for necessities, such as transportation or a home purchase, is often granted.

-Limitations On Your Expenditures: You are limited to a budget for your reasonable and necessary expenses for a period of three years and additional disposable income during that time is dedicated to your repayment Plan.call us or fill out our free consultation form here.
+Limitations On Your Expenditures: You are limited to a budget for reasonable and necessary living expenses for a period of 3-5 years, and additional disposable income, such as a bonus or overtime income, during that time is dedicated to your repayment Plan.
+However, there are provisions for retaining those additional forms of income in special circumstances.call us or fill out our free consultation form here.